silverbulletmd/silverbullet/docs/Document.md

 * Via the wiki link syntax: `[[document.pdf]]`.
 These paths are absolute and relative to your space’s root, just like regular page links.
 That is: on a page `MyFolder/Hello` a document link `[[document.pdf]]` would link to the file `document.pdf` in the space’s root folder.

 # Embedding
-Media can also be embedded using the [[#Linking]] syntax, but prefixed with an `!`:
-Images, videos, audio and PDFs are currently supported.
+Media can also be embedded using the [[#Linking]] syntax, but prefixed with an `!`.
+Images, video, audio, and PDFs are supported using the browser's native media elements and range-capable file responses.

 * `![alternate text](image.png)`
 * `![[image.png]]`